Pick Items for Warehouse Shipment

-If the Assigned User ID field is empty, enter your ID to identify yourself if necessary.
+If the Assigned User ID field is empty, enter your ID to identify yourself if needed.

-If the warehouse is set up to use bins, then the items’ default bins are used to suggest where to take the items from.
-The instructions appear as two separate lines, at least one for each action type, Take and Place.
+If the warehouse is set up to use bins, the items’ default bins are used to suggest where to take the items from.
+The instructions contain at least two separate lines for Take and Place actions.

-If the warehouse is set up to use directed put-away and pick, then the bin ranking is used to calculate the best bins to pick from, and those bins are then suggested on the pick lines.
-The instructions appear as two separate lines, at least one for each action type, Take and Place.
+If the warehouse is set up to use directed put-away and pick, bin ranking is used to calculate the best bins to pick from.
+Those bins are suggested on the pick lines.
+The instructions contain at least two separate lines for Take and Place actions.

-When you have performed the pick and placed the items in the shipping area or shipping bin, choose the Register Pick action.
+After you pick and place the items in the shipping area or shipping bin, choose the Register Pick action.

-The person responsible for shipment can now bring the items to the shipment dock and post the shipment, including the related source document, on the Warehouse Shipment page.
-For more information, see Ship Items.
+You can now bring the items to the shipment dock and post the shipment, including the related source document, on the Warehouse Shipment page.
+Learn more at Ship Items.